 19. Washington Monument

 The Washington Monument is a 202-foot obelisk in Washington, D.C., and was erected as a tribute to the first president of the United States, George Washington.
 Along with the Statue of Liberty, it is the most famous of all landmarks in the USA.

-Monuments and landmarks such as the Washington Monument are an enduring symbol of the ambition of America’s founders to establish a nation that was for all and not just for those with titles or wealth.
+Monuments and landmarks such as the Washington Monument are enduring symbols of the ambition of America’s founders to establish a nation that was for all and not just for those with titles or wealth.

 A former colonel in British service, Washington found his fame as commander-in-chief of the Continental Army during the American Revolutionary War.
 His familiarity with British tactics would be key to winning the Revolutionary War.

 After bringing victory and liberty to the revolutionaries’ cause, he became the first President of the United States, serving from 1789 to 1797.
 The monument, constructed of marble, granite, and bluestone gneiss stands 555 ft & 5+1⁄8 in (or just under 170 m).
 It was the world’s tallest building between 1884 and 1889, after which it was surpassed by the Eiffel Tower in Paris.

 The marble cornerstone, which is 21 feet (6.4 m) below ground includes a zinc case packed with relics, which may be found at the northeast corner of the monument.
 A large circular of poles centered on the monument flies fifty American flags, one for each state.